-For creating Azure File share, We need to create an Azure File service client using CloudStorageAccount instance.
+For creating Azure File share, We need to create an Azure File service client using the CloudStorageAccount instance.

-Refer below image, for above mentioned implementation.
+Refer to the below image, for the above-mentioned implementation.

 Run the application.
 Now, open Microsoft Azure portal, Navigate to Storage Account => Overview section.
 Click on Files, under Services block, as shown in below image.
 We can see newly created Azure File share naming ‘learning-file-share’ , along with its URL or endpoint to get connected.

-Below image, shows UploadText method in detail,
+The below image shows the UploadText method in detail,

-Refer below image, for above mentioned implementation
+Refer to the below image, for the above-mentioned implementation